PennyLaneAI/pennylane/doc/development/guide/logging.rst

 This will ensure all levels of the execution pipeline logs function entries, and outputs to handlers pointing to the standard output.
-Note, since Python's logging framework configuration functions overwrite previous logger configurations (such as with :class:`~logging.basicConfig`), it is expected that :func:`~pennylane.logging.enable_logging()` is called only when not using external logging configurations.
+Note, since Python's logging framework configuration functions overwrite previous logger configurations, it is expected that :func:`~pennylane.logging.enable_logging()` is called only when not using external logging configurations.

-If you are defining custom logging configurations, you can extend the logging configuration options as defined in Section `logging-config`_, or avoid calling :func:`~pennylane.logging.enable_logging()`.
+If you are defining custom logging configurations, you can extend the logging configuration options as defined in the section `Customizing the logging configuration <logging-config>`_, or avoid calling :func:`~pennylane.logging.enable_logging()` in favour of tour custom configuration options.

 Adding logging supports during development
 ------------------------------------------